todofixthis/exercise-misbehaving-application/README.md

     > ### TypeError at /applicant
     > strptime() argument 1 must be string, not datetime.date

-The only way to get the page to load again is to clear your session cookie.
+The only way to get the page to load again is to clear your session cookie or delete the session from the database.

 ## Unit tests
 1. Run `python manage.py test`
 2. You will get two test errors when `ApplicantTestCase` runs (same error both times):

     > TypeError: strptime() argument 1 must be string, not datetime.date

-**Important:**  If you are sure you installed the app correctly, but you get
-    the wrong error when you try to reproduce the bug, please contact us before continuing the exercise.

 ## Hints
 - This exercise has an easy solution and a hard solution.
 The easy solution masks the real problem; the hard solution actually fixes it.
+- Don't stress out about finding the hard solution within the time limit.
+  Showcasing good technique and being on the right track when time runs out will get a better result than randomly stumbling upon the correct answer.
+If you do find the hard solution, that's awesome, but we're more interested in seeing _how_ you found it, not just _that_ you found it.